valdemarjuniorr/springboot3-examples/spring-data-rest-example/README.md

 ## Features

 - Java 21
-- Springboot 3.2.2
+- Springboot 3.2.3

 ## Description

-In this example we have a relational in memory database as below:
+In this example, we have a relational in memory database as below:

 ![data-base.png](assets%2Fdata-base.png)